A Guide To Selecting A/B Testing Tools:

 Getting An Optimization Process In Place:

-You also need to have a clearly defined process for website optimization.
-Without this you will struggle to maintain momentum or achieve the kind of consistent and sustainable uplifts that one would expect from a systematic approach to optimization.
-How to optimize your website’s performance explains 6 types of tests that you should be using to improve your conversion rate.
+You will need to have a clearly defined process for website optimisation.
+Without this you will struggle to maintain momentum or achieve the kind of consistent and sustainable uplifts that we would expect from a systematic approach to optimisation.
+You should also consider the types of A/B tests that can be used to improve your conversion rate.

 Perhaps surprisingly, Google Analytics, which is a free tool, was rated bottom of the pile by users.
-It does lack real-time reporting, but perhaps more importantly is that it does not offer a visual editor.
-However, this is likely to change with the imminent launch of Google Optimize, the free version of Google 360, its enterprise testing and personalisation product.
+However, this is likely to have changed with the launch of Google Optimize, the free version of Google 360, its enterprise testing and personalisation product.

 The review was segmented by size of business.
 In the small business sector Unbounce and Visual Website Optimizer are the market leaders and received the highest user ratings.
 Monetate also achieved a high rating despite not being among the most used suppliers.
 Among medium sized businesses Optimizely is the market leader, though both Oracle Maxymiser and Monetate achieved marginally higher user ratings.